DJTB/jisho2json/README.md

 Copies to the clipboard for easy pasting into Anki or a file with your notes.

+Visit [chrome://extensions](chrome://extensions) and "Load Unpacked Extension" to enable.
+Only runs on jisho.org domain.

 #### Sample output
 ```json
 {